enormous7/CPKC_Fuel_Efficiency_Dashboard/README.md

     ```bash
     python src/data_generator.py
     ```
-    This command will create the `cpkc_train_fuel_data.csv` file in the `data/` directory.
+    This command will create the `Railway_train_fuel_data.csv` file in the `data/` directory.
 You will see output indicating data generation progress.

 5.  **Train the Fuel Prediction Model**:
     Once the data is generated, train the machine learning model.
 This model will be used by the dashboard for predictions: